-There is, however, general consensus that parents who are more accepting and less controlling help their children develop their self-esteem.
-These parents are warm, supportive, and involved with their children’s education19.
+There is, however, general consensus that more accepting and less controlling parents help their children develop their self-esteem.
+These parents are warm, supportive, and involved with their children’s education24.

-In contrast, authoritarian, strict, or controlling parents tend to raise children with a negative view and a lack of confidence.
-These are parents who may have a high standard but are cold and critical of their children20.
+In contrast, authoritarian, strict, or controlling parents tend to raise children with a negative view and lack of confidence.
+These are parents who may have a high standard but are cold and critical of their children25.